GREEKC/hackathon-marseille/practical_info.md

 #### Restaurant universitaire (lunches)

-The lunches will be taken in the back room of the faculty restaurant (Restaurant Universitaire on the campus map)?
+The lunches will be taken in the back room of the faculty restaurant ("*Restaurant Universitaire*" on the [campus map](images/campus_luminy.pdf)).
+Beware, the restaurant has separate queues and rooms for students and for the personnel.
+We will have our lunches at the rear of the restaurant, in the "personnel" area.

 [![Restaurant universitaire. ](images/resto-u2.jpg)](images/resto-u2.jpg)

 ###  Hotel Information

-We advise to book hotels around `View Port` area, and between `Castellane` to `Rond point du Prado` area.
+We advise to book hotels either around **Vieux Port** area, or between **Castellane** to **Rond point du Prado** area.
 Those are the most convenient areas for commute to Luminy, nearby city center and nearby Buses and Metro lines.

 ### Marseille Information